confluentinc/examples/cloud-etl/README.md

 ksql.basic.auth.user.info=<KSQL API KEY>:<SR KSQL SECRET>
 ```

-To get the right values for the endpoints in the file above, find them either via the Confluent Cloud UI or Confluent Cloud CLI commands:
+To get the right values for the endpoints in the file above, find them either via the Confluent Cloud UI or Confluent Cloud CLI commands.
+If you have multiple Confluent Cloud clusters, make sure to use the one with the associated KSQL cluster.

 ```
 # Login